Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Now it is kind of a long story, but I sent Jim and email and he called me up a few hours later.
 What a guy.
 We talked for about an hour and he kindly offered to help both George and I put together a free webinar for my readers and the readers over at Urban Survival.
 In the meantime, I have devoured is book and feel I now have the motivation to pull it (the eBook thing) all together.
-It was well worth the $29 and if you have interest or a passion is anything and want to make a few bucks by selling an eBook on Amazon or your website, I can highly recommend this book and all of the little goodies that come with it.
+It was well worth the $29 and if you have interest or a passion is anything and want to make a few bucks by selling an eBook or your website, I can highly recommend this book and all of the little goodies that come with it.

 And as far as my own eBook?
 I have something I want to work on to provide for free to my newsletter subscribers.
 Beyond that?
 Stay tuned.

 Today on Strategic Living

 Back in December 2010, I offered some tips on selling your old gold for scrap.
 Need a refresher?
 I have updated the article and posted a revision today on the Strategic Living I share with George Ure.
 Check out How to Sell Gold and Old Jewelry without Getting Ripped Off.

 Enjoy your next adventure through common sense and thoughtful preparation!

 Reminder: The Backdoor Survival Summer Blast Giveaway is ongoing for the month of June.
 There are lots of neat prizes and all you need to do is sign up for my new newsletter and send me a couple of emails.
 Now how easy is that?